Can Alcohol Abuse Cause Anemia?

 - Pale skin and mucous membranes: Anemia cuts down the number of red blood cells, resulting in paleness of skin, lips, and lower eyelids.

-- Shortness of breath: Insufficient red blood cells or hemoglobin can decrease oxygen supply to the tissues, causing breathlessness, especially during physical exertion.
+- Shortness of breath: Insufficient red blood cells or hemoglobin decreases oxygen supply to the tissues, causing breathlessness, especially during physical exertion.

 - Rapid or irregular heartbeat: Anemia stresses the cardiovascular system, leading to a rapid or irregular heartbeat.